IBM/logdna-cos/README.md

 ### 2. Open the project in a text editor

+If you are going to run on a Serverless function replace all lines, described below.
+Or if you're going to run on a VM, you can simply add all credencials on a .env file (follow the skeleton on [.env.example](.env.example)).

 Replace on `handler.js`:

 - [ Line 33 ] `{endpoint}` by your IBM Cloud Object Storage's endpoint.